revisit-studies/reVISit-studies.github.io/tutorials.md

 ## The Basic Study Grammar

-The configuration is done using the reVISit DSL, which allows you to specify information on the study metadata, UI configuration, study components, and study sequence. reVISit configurations are written in [HJSON](https://hjson.github.io/), a human readable version of JSON that allows commenting and has looser syntax requirements.
-We'll give an overview of what each of these sections controls below, and give you some relevant HJSON snippets for each section.
+The configuration is done using the reVISit DSL, which allows you to specify information on the study metadata, UI configuration, study components, and study sequence. reVISit configurations are written in JSON.
+We'll give an overview of what each of these sections controls below, and give you some relevant JSON snippets for each section.

 ### Study Metadata